Is American English Going To Take Over British English Completely? - Slashdot

 What *is* irritating when people accuse others of using Americanisms when they're actually UK dialectal terms that just happen to be the same as the standard American usage.
 E.g. "pants" for trousers in Lancashire, "mom" instead of "mum" in Birmingham/West Midlands.

 Depends - will the US and UK be open or closed?
-(Score:2)
+(Score:5, Interesting)

 Globally, English in general is dominant because of previous colonial activities by the British Empire and the prevalence of American entertainment and Internet properties.
 Having most of the Internet Anglo-centric is a big driver...most online discussions are in English unless it's very region-specific.
 Software development is a kind-of-English activity for the most part...even if someone isn't a native speaker, they're usually communicating with colleagues in English.